 - Across-the-board UI: This new product enables Microsoft to offer a “merger” of the tablet, PC, laptop, and smartphone user experience.
 Since user interfaces available on different Windows 8 versions are similar regardless of devices, users don’t need to spend a lot of time finding their way around different interfaces.

-- Portability: Windows 8 will run from a mass storage device such as a USB drive plugged on an external host even when an older version of Windows is running.
+- Portability: Windows 8 will run on a mass storage device such as a USB drive plugged into an external host even when an older version of Windows is running.
 This capability is brought by a new feature, Windows To Go, that is available on the Enterprise version.
 This way, you can take up-to date copies your files and a bootable copy of the OS with you all the time.
 Simply put, it replaces the function of what people referred to years ago as the “live CD.”

 - Fast boot: Windows 8 promises to deliver a drastically reduced boot time, thanks to a clever technique which involves preserving a kernel session on the disk upon shutdown, so the system doesn’t need to initialize everything all over again on the next startup.
 Some even say it only takes eight (8) seconds from the time you press the power button to when the UI fully loads.
 (Engadget)